Mitsuteru Yokoyama: Style

-Influence
+Legacy

 Katsuhiro Otomo has cited Yokoyama as an influence and said his own series Akira has the "same overall plot" as Tetsujin 28-go.
 Additionally, some of its characters are also known as numbers 25, 26, 27 and 28 in homage to Tetsujin 28-go.
 Hirohiko Araki said that he was conscious of Yokoyama's hard-boiled style in that he sticks to suspense and describes hero characters drily.
 Araki also said that Jotaro Kujo wearing his school uniform in the desert has its roots in Yokoyama's Babel II, and that if he were to draw Stardust Crusaders over again, he would base the Stands on Tetsujin 28-go.